Avoid Measurements that Inhibit High-Performing Teams

 Where do managers and leaders of agile teams go wrong?
 Here are some of the more problematic measurements that I have seen:

-False Productivity Measures - Because it is easier, most organizations measure outputs and treat them the same as impacts.
+Because it is easy, most organizations measure outputs and treat them the same as impacts.
 They are different.
 Examples of outputs include lines of code written by the team, deliverables produced, test cases developed, or time spent on production support.
 Impacts are things like cost savings, cycle time reductions, or new customers obtained.
 The more impact you can get with the least amount of output, the better.

-Similarly, some managers request that agile teams report all their notes from their retrospectives.
+Similarly, some managers request that agile teams report all their notes from their retrospectives, even the "what didn't go well parts".
 Or worse, they insist on sitting in on the retrospective to get a feel for how things are going.
 They cannot imagine doing it any other way.
+(Note: You can learn more about conducting effective team retrospectives from my related retrospective articles here.)

 Hours worked by person is easy to measure, especially if teams are using a tool like JIRA.
 But measuring hours worked is subject to the Goldratt quote above.
 People will behave in ways that they think management wants.
 If I think you want high actual hours, I will record that.
 If I think you are watching the variance between my plan and actual hours, I will make sure my actual hours reported turns out to be as close as possible to the plan, even if I have to inflate the plan to always hit it.
 Whether or not that is the reality, my behavior will produce the numbers I think you want and value.